Al Jazeera Balkans: Preparation

 Soon after the purchase announcement, Al Jazeera made a lease agreement with BBI Real Estate regarding the usage of the 800m^{2} space at the top floors of Sarajevo's ARIA Centar.
 The station also leased office space in the B2 building located at the top of Balkanska Street in central Belgrade, across the street from Hotel Moskva, converting it into a remote television studio.

 In parallel, it set about staffing its planned Balkans operation whose launch was set for January 2011.
 With the Slobodna Bosna newsmagazine reporting Al Jazeera Balkans offering minimum monthly salaries in excess of €1,000 as well as 5-year term contracts, the run on the station by interested local journalists was sizable.

-The network also decided to go after marquee local name(s) for top editorial and/or management positions.
+The network also decided to go after marquee local names for top editorial and/or management positions.
 It began looking at Croatian state broadcaster HRT's personnel in this regard with Aleksandar Stanković, Denis Latin, and Goran Milić being mentioned as potential transfer targets.
-Other established names being bandied about were additional Yutel veterans such as Zekerijah Smajić and Ivica Puljić, as well as former HRT and Nova TV personality Mirjana Hrga, and Arijana Saračević-Helać from Federalna televizija.
-However, Stanković reportedly turned down the news director post, saying he's not interested in a management position at this stage of his career.
+Other established names being discussed were additional Yutel veterans such as Zekerijah Smajić and Ivica Puljić, as well as former HRT and Nova TV personality Mirjana Hrga, and Arijana Saračević-Helać from Federalna televizija.
+However, Stanković reportedly turned down the news director post, saying he was not interested in a management position at this stage of his career.
 At one point local Sarajevo outlets even announced Latin as AJB's new general director while Milić explicitly denied any negotiations with the network.
 In the end, the opposite occurred with Milić getting the news director job while Latin eventually decided to stay put at HRT.
 For the general director position, Al Jazeera hired Tarik Đođić, former general secretary at the Bosnia-Herzegovina Foreign Trade Chamber (VTK).

 By the beginning of 2011 it was clear the planned January launch would be postponed as Milić was finishing up at HRT with a rousing sendoff following his final Dnevnik newscast.
 The veteran broadcaster soon moved to Sarajevo, marking his professional return to the city having previously worked there from 1990 until 1992, first as part of Yutel and later as the Bosnian government's spokesperson in the initial months of the Bosnian War.